 To be eligible for Early College Scholars students should:

-- Meet any prerequisites for the course they wish to enroll.
+- Meet any prerequisites listed for a course.